markdoc/docs/pages/docs/functions.md

 - `debug`
 - `string`
 - `debug($anyVariable)`
-- Serializes the value as JSON, for debugging.
+- Serializes the value as JSON, for debugging

 {% /table %}

 ### And/Or/Not

 Use these functions with the `if` [tag](/docs/tags) to perform boolean operations and render the content content when the condition is met.
+Unlike JavaScript, Markdoc only considers `undefined`, `null`, and `false` to be falsey.

 {% markdoc-example %}